dpkg123/llvm/libc/docs/gpu/using.rst

   $> clang hello.c --target=amdgcn-amd-amdhsa -mcpu=native -flto -lc <install>/lib/amdgcn-amd-amdhsa/crt1.o
   $> amdhsa-loader --threads 2 --blocks 2 a.out
-  Hello from AMDGPU!
+  Hello from GPU!
-  Hello from AMDGPU!
+  Hello from GPU!
-  Hello from AMDGPU!
+  Hello from GPU!
-  Hello from AMDGPU!
+  Hello from GPU!

 This will include the ``stdio.h`` header, which is found in the ``include/amdgcn-amd-amdhsa`` directory.
 We define out ``main`` function like a